seanmdalton/pulsestage/docs/security/security-headers.md

 **Why `'unsafe-inline'` for styles?**
 - React components use dynamic inline styles for tag colors (`style={{ backgroundColor: tag.color }}`)
+- Meta-tag CSP cannot use nonces/hashes to allow specific inline styles
-- Future enhancement: migrate to CSS custom properties to eliminate `'unsafe-inline'`
+- Future enhancement: migrate to CSS custom properties OR implement nonce-based CSP via HTTP headers
 - This is the only relaxation from strict CSP and is acceptable for modern SPAs

+**Meta Tag Limitations:**
+- `frame-ancestors` directive is NOT supported in meta tags (only in HTTP headers)
+- Cannot use nonces or hashes for inline content
+- Cannot achieve Mozilla Observatory Grade A with meta tags alone
+- **Grade B+** is the maximum achievable with meta-tag-only CSP and is considered excellent

 **CSP Directives Explained:**
 - `default-src 'self'`: Only load resources from same origin by default